laughedelic/atom-ide-scala/DEVELOPMENT.md

     It will generate `package.json` and `lib/main.js`.

+    First time you also need to run `apm install` to install node modules.

 2. Now you can go to any test Scala project and open Atom in development mode:

     ```